 1.2 The aims of the Student Group are

-1.2.1 To promote and teach Scottish Reeling to its members and associates through regular practices, balls and socials as organised by the executive committee.
+1.2.1 To promote and teach Scottish Reeling to its members and associates through regular practices, events and socials as organised by the Committee.

-1.2.2 As a ratified society of Durham Students’ Union the Society shall not breach Durham Students’ Union’s rules, regulations or policies concerning student groups.
+1.2.2 As a ratified society of Durham Students’ Union, the Student Group shall not breach Durham Students’ Union’s rules, regulations or policies concerning student groups.

 (the Aims).